 System Overview

-Nexus is a Layer 1 blockchain that unifies high-performance execution, deterministic consensus, and verifiable computation into one integrated system.
+Nexus is a Layer 1 blockchain that integrates high-performance execution, deterministic consensus, and verifiable computation into a unified protocol architecture.

 Three-Layer Architecture